 The Grange and St Augustine’s

-Built by influential architect Augustus Pugin in 1843 as a family home.
-He built it to live out his idea of life in a medieval, Catholic community, in buildings executed in the Gothic style of so-called pointed architecture.
+This was built by influential architect Augustus Pugin in 1843 as a family home.
+He created it to live out his idea of life in a medieval, Catholic community, in buildings executed in the Gothic style of so-called pointed architecture.
 There is also St Augustine’s Church just next door,

-A beautiful venue in King George VI Park that can boat not one but two rare Agave plant flowerings.
+A beautiful venue in King George VI Park that can boast not one but two rare Agave plant flowerings.

 Events by the bucket load